rbicker/docker-syncthing/README.md

 Syncthing
 =========

-image to run (latest)  syncthing discovery- or relay-server as a docker container.
+* image to run (latest)  syncthing discovery- or relay-server as a docker container.
+* exposes port 5000

 # examples
 ```